JKALanger/FlexWindIndonesia/README.md

 The codes should be executed in the following order to obtain the technical and economic potential:

-1. ERA5_nc_to_mat_conversion
+1. ERA5_nc_to_mat_conversion (ERA5 data from https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview)
 2. Wind_Profile_Struct
 3. Technical_Potential
 4. Economic_Potential

-Optionally, the following codes can be run for further data analysis and visualisation
+Optionally, the following codes can be run for further data analysis and visualisation:
-a.
-Bias_Correction_Analysis
+1. Bias_Correction_Analysis
-b.
-Check_for_Disproportional_Wind_Speeds
+2. Check_for_Disproportional_Wind_Speeds
-c.
-Analysis_Technical_Potential
+3. Analysis_Technical_Potential
-d.
-Sensitivity_Analysis
+4. Sensitivity_Analysis

 In each code file, there are descriptions for used data, calculations and their underlying assumptions.